The Spotlight Series: Wade Brill

 We first caught Wade’s passing glance at a networking event for female entrepreneurs in Seattle.
 Within the first seconds of conversation, we had discovered 3 things in common: moving from NYC to Seattle, using our work to empower women, and having a strong wellness focus.
 Naturally our serendipitous meeting turned into a coffee meet up and later attending Wade’s meditation class - which I highly recommend, if you’re Seattle-based!

 Wade is a life coach, pilates instructor, and meditation maven.
 She has taught meditation and pilates classes in NYC, Argentina, and now Seattle.
 She has been a life coach for four years and counting.
-With plenty of happy and transformed clients, Wade is someone whose success is a result of being someone who is always giving to others.
+With plenty of happy and transformed clients, Wade is someone whose success is a result of giving to others.
 She believes in authentic connections and constant love.
 You can check out her website HERE and her meditation podcast HERE

 You lived in Argentina for many years.
 How did that shape your perspective on the world?